 The specs of the Janome Coverpro 2000cpx

 - Wide twin coverstitch seam (6mm, 2 needles),

 - Manual threading

 - Led light

 The free arm on the machine.
-You remove a part from the board to make the arm accessible.
+You remove one part from the bed to make the arm accessible.

 The stitch length and differential feed settings.

 - Set of Schmetz ELX system coverstitch needles

 - Needle Threader (found this one quite flimsy sadly)

 There are also several attachments and special presser foots available, such as tape binder, clear presser foot and elastic gatherer, but they have to be purchased separately.